-Table 61: Key events and estimated dates
+Table 63: Key events and estimated dates

-Key event Estimated date We publish our 2016-17 Annual Report October 2017 We publish our summary business plans October 2017 Treasury consultation on fees for service November 2017 We publish the final CRIS January 2018 We release the indicative levies for 2017-18 March 2018 Note: We cannot require a person to provide information to ASIC about the 2016-17 financial year for the purpose of calculating indicative industry levies.
+Key event Estimated date We release the indicative levies for 2017-18 March 2018 Note: We cannot require a person to provide information to ASIC about the 2016-17 financial year for the purpose of calculating indicative industry levies.
 Indicative levies will be produced for subsectors where ASIC can calculate the levy.
 This equates to approximately 80% of the leviable entities by population, and 55% of total expected levy collections.
-We publish forecast cost data and indicative levies for 2018-19 June 2018 ASIC portal open for 2017-18 annual returns July to September 2018 We publish the Corporate Plan for 2018-19 to 2021-22 August 2018 We publish our 2017-18 Annual Report and CRIS for consultation October 2018 We publish on our website the dashboard report for 2017-18 November 2018 We publish a legislative instrument with business activity details December 2018 We send invoices for 2017-18 January 2019 Invoices due for payment February 2019
+We publish forecast cost data and indicative levies for 2018-19 June 2018 ASIC portal open for 2017-18 annual returns July to September 2018 We publish the Corporate Plan for 2018-19 to 2021-22 August 2018 We publish our 2017-18 Annual Report and CRIS for consultation October 2018 We publish on our website the dashboard report for 2017-18 November 2018 We publish a legislative instrument with business activity details December 2018 We send invoices for 2017-18 January 2019 Invoices due for payment February 2019 We will review our management information systems as part of the regulatory transformation program June 2020